CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Speaking of pain, some women get uncomfortable twinges in their belly button during the third trimester.
 Experts don’t fully understand why this happens, but it’s common and not typically cause for concern, says Anderson.
 It’s thought that the sensitive nerves and tendons around the belly button could be triggered when baby switches positions, causing a quick, sharp pain, she explains.

-30-week pregnant belly pictures
+7 months pregnant belly

 Image: Ashlee Neuman